milosdavidovic/blog.io/_posts/2017-04-25-lorem-ipsum.markdown

 categories: jekyll intro
 ---

-This is the sample page where basics of markdown syntax is demonstrated.
+This is the sample page where basics of markdown syntax are demonstrated.
 It is a bunch of nonsense text just to show some markdown language capabilities.
 It is quite easy to write markdown once you get used to it.

 ### Content